jramshur/Code-Snippets/Power Query/Remove or Keep characters in text.md

-# Remove/Keep characters in rows
+# Remove/Keep characters in text

-This document outlines various methods to clean text data in Power Query by removing unwanted characters or keeping only wanted characters from a column.
+This document outlines various methods to clean text data in Power Query by removing unwanted characters or keeping wanted characters from a text column.
 We will cover three main approaches.
 Also provided is a useful table of ASCII character ranges.

 ## ASCII Character Ranges for Text Cleaning in Power Query